Enseignant-chercheur

 Informations complémentaires

-- Co-supervision of the scientific axis “Autonomie Fonctionnelle et Vieillissement », LAMHESS, UCA, Nice
+- Co-supervision of the scientific axis “Autonomie Fonctionnelle et Vieillissement », LAMHESS, UniCA, Nice

-- Supervision of Scientific committee of the axis “Sciences Cognitives et Computation”, MSHS, UCA, Nice
+- Supervision of Scientific committee of the axis “Sciences Cognitives et Computation”, MSHS, UniCA, Nice

-- Supervision L3 Pro SVAPA, Santé Vieillissement et Activités Physiques Adaptées, UCA, Nice
+- Supervision L3 Pro SVAPA, Santé Vieillissement et Activités Physiques Adaptées, UniCA, Nice